tengkumuazabs/my-portfolio/sql/Airport_database_analysis.md

 Five passengers were ordered ticket at least 500 times.
 ALEKSANDR IVANOV ordered the most.

-## Q7: How many seats of each aircrafts?
+## Q7: How many seats of each aircraft?
 ````sql
 select s.aircraft_code, a.model ->> 'en' as model, count(s.seat_no) as number_of_seats from seats s
 inner join aircrafts a on s.aircraft_code=a.aircraft_code